 Stir in about 1 cup of the chocolate chips, reserving the remaining ¼ cup to add to the tops.

 Form dough into balls about ¼ of batter each.
 Use a large cookie scoop or an ice cream scoop to measure the batter or eyeball it.
 Place balls on prepared baking sheets about 3 inches apart.
-Top each ball with a few of the reserved chocolate chips and pumpkin seeds and a sprinkle of sea salt.
+Top each ball with a few of the reserved chocolate chips and a sprinkle of sea salt.